piccoloaiutante/metalsmith-annotate/README.md

 ```
 ## Usage
 You can see an example of usage in [test](./test/index.test.js) folder.
 Metalsmith Annotate has two params that needs to be passed:
-* directory: is a string containing the path where docco need to look for js source code files that need to be parsed
+* directory: is a string containing the relative path where docco need to look for js source code files that need to be parsed
-* workingdir: is a tring containing the path where docco can create a temporary folder for parsed files
+* workingdir: is a tring containing the absolute path where docco can create a temporary folder for parsed files

 ### Javascript
 ```javascript